Description

 Using this definition on our asset we see for example:

-• Looking at the maximum DrawDown of -24.3 days in the last 5 years of Dr. Bernstein's No Brainer Portfolio, we see it is relatively larger, thus better in comparison to the benchmark SPY (-24.5 days)
+• Looking at the maximum DrawDown of -24.3 days in the last 5 years of Dr. Bernstein's No Brainer Portfolio, we see it is relatively greater, thus better in comparison to the benchmark SPY (-24.5 days)

 MaxDuration: